adamwiggins/12factor/content/config.md

 ## III.
 Config
 ### Store config in the environment

-An app's *config* is everything that can vary between [deploys](/codebase) (staging, production, developer environments, etc).
+An app's *config* is everything that is likely to vary between [deploys](/codebase) (staging, production, developer environments, etc).
 This includes:

 * Resource handles to the database, Memcached, and other [backing services](#)
 * Credentials to external services such as Amazon S3 or Twitter